GiuseppeTumminello/Spring-SalaryCalculator-Microservices/README.md

 The rest API has been created to calculate the net amount in PLN and display all the taxation applied to the gross amount.

 The application can perform 2 GET and 1 POST HTTP methods.
-The GET methods show the department name and the job titles list available and they are accessible from the following links:
+The GET methods show the department name and the job titles list available, and they are accessible from the following links:

 * http://localhost:8080/salary-calculations/departments
 * http://localhost:8080/salary-calculations/jobs/{departmentName}